akheron/xkb/README.md

 added an "extend" layer (inspired by [DreymaR's Big Bag of Keyboard Tricks]), which is activated by pressing Caps Lock, left Alt, or both, and has e.g. arrows, Backspace, Delete and many Emacs specific keys.
-Caps Lock and Super have been moved to better locations as well.
+Caps Lock (locked) and Super (latched) have been moved to better locations as well.

 This is the base layout.
 By pressing AltGr, you get the symbols in the lower right.
 ```